julijan/structured/README.md

-Node.js framework for creating server-side rendered web apps
+Node.js framework for creating server-side rendered web apps and API's.

 Idea is to allow the developer to develop self-contained, independent components which are rendered server side and allow rendering only a subset of components when the need arises thus still having the same benefits that clinet side frameworks offer.